 Alright, let’s see how you can turn your regular money into digital coins that are perfect for buying NFTs.

 Because we want to buy Ethereum and Solana NFTs, we need to buy these coins: $ETH & $SOL.
-These are the native cryptocurrencies on of their blockchains.
+These are the native cryptocurrencies on their blockchains.

 Firstly, you need to have an account in a crypto exchange.
 If not, you can create one.
 Binance and Coinbase are the two most popular ones out there.

-And the buying process is a pretty straight forward process.
+And the buying process is a pretty straightforward process.
 Enter the amounts of SOL and ETH you need, and you’ll see the amount you need to pay to get that crypto.

 Once the purchase is made, the crypto is in your exchange account, not in your wallet.
-And for that you need to transfer your crypto.
+And for that, you need to transfer your crypto.
 And that means you need to withdraw crypto from your exchange.

-Similarly on your Coinbase app, you can select “Coins” (in this case) or “NFTs” and choose your assets and the amount to transfer.
+Similarly, on your Coinbase app, you can select “Coins” (in this case) or “NFTs” and choose your assets and the amount to transfer.

 Now that you have the crypto to buy NFTs, let’s look at how we can do that.